Inflectra/rapise-documentation/docs/Intro/training.md

 !!! example "Lab Tasks"

-Write a function in JavaScript according to a specification.
+Write a JavaScript function according to a provided specification.

 ### Session 4: Cross-browser Testing